nikhilthosar/AI-based-Comic-Strip-Generator-React-App/README.md

    b.
 When API reponds with blank image, pop up with message "API responded with blank image.".
 5. Designed intuitive UI with good design.

+# Tech Used
+1. Implemented Project using React JS.

 # Getting Started with Create React App